Roffa

 Roffa is a 2013 Dutch independent drama film about football hooliganism.
-It was directed by Bobby Boermans and stars Loek Peters, Ilse Heus and Joost Koning.
+It was written by Jelle Leeksma, directed by Bobby Boermans and stars Loek Peters, Ilse Heus and Joost Koning.
 In the film, a former hooligan and member of Feyenoord football firm U.D.F. is released from prison and while trying to get his personal life back on track with his family, is pulled back into the violent activities of his firm.

 Throughout the film, Feyenoord's U.D.F, fight other "firms" such as A.F.C.A, Vak G, Bunnikside, Ben-Side and Spangenaren.

+Screenwriter Jelle Leeksma was nominated for a Prix Europa in the category 'Most Innovative Television Fiction Script of the Year 2014 by a Newcomer'.

 Plot

 Ricardo Tuinfoord (Loek Peters) grew up as a supporter of his local football club Feyenoord on the south-side of Rotterdam.
 After three years in prison for violent crimes he returns to his family.
 His wife, his teenage Son who is following in his fathers footsteps within the firm, and his mentally challenged daughter.
 Drugs, alcohol and pressure from his mates force Ricardo to choose between a peaceful family life while forsaking his hard earned reputation, or returning down the road of drugs, crime and violence.